Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/account_roles.md

 page_title: "snowflake_account_roles Data Source - terraform-provider-snowflake"
 subcategory: ""
 description: |-
-  Datasource used to get details of filtered account roles.
+  Data source used to get details of filtered account roles.
 Filtering is aligned with the current possibilities for SHOW ROLES https://docs.snowflake.com/en/sql-reference/sql/show-roles query (like and in_class are all supported).
 The results of SHOW are encapsulated in one output collection.
 ---

 # snowflake_account_roles (Data Source)

-Datasource used to get details of filtered account roles.
+Data source used to get details of filtered account roles.
 Filtering is aligned with the current possibilities for [SHOW ROLES](https://docs.snowflake.com/en/sql-reference/sql/show-roles) query (`like` and `in_class` are all supported).
 The results of SHOW are encapsulated in one output collection.

 ## Example Usage